neerajankam/image-text-extract/README.md

 # Text Extract App

-Welcome to the world of **Text Extract**! 🔍 This Flask application provides endpoints to simplify text extraction from images and store the results in a PostgreSQL database.
+🔍 This is a simple web application that combines a Flask backend and a React frontend to provide endpoints for text extraction from images.
+The extracted text is processed using Tesseract OCR and stored in a PostgreSQL database.

 ## Overview